tomsalzer/Sailing/_posts/2022-03-22-overwhelmed-but-gaining-perspective.md

 ## Triage, sequencing, scheduling

 Next, I need to triage the issues identified in the survey, sequence resolving those issues, and set out a schedule to implement those fixes.
 That will be a future post.

+Sometimes things that are not critical to safety can still rise to the top of the list.
+In this case, having a working marine head isn't a safety issue but it certainly is a comfort issue!
+Fixing the head will be in the first group of issues to resolve.